Minor Digital IP and Law

 Frédéric Marty (Université Côte d'Azur, GREDEG)

 Frédéric Marty is a CNRS senior research fellow.
-Since 2003, he has been a member of the Group of Research in Law, Economics and Management (GREDEG) a join research unit of the CNRS and of the Université Côte d’Azur.
+Since 2003, he has been a member of the Group of Research in Law, Economics and Management (GREDEG) a join research unit of the CNRS and of Université Côte d’Azur.
 He is also affiliate researcher of the French Economic Observatory (OFCE - Sciences Po.
 Paris), Researcher at the CIRANO (Montréal), and member of the EPPP Research Group of the Sorbonne Graduate Business School (IAE Paris Panthéon-Sorbonne).

 He graduated in economics and management and holds a Ph.D. in economics from the Ecole Normale Supérieure of Paris-Saclay.
 His publications mainly deal with competition law and economics.
 His research fields encompass unilateral abuses of dominance, collusions, mergers control, State aids regulation and the history of competition policies.
 Frederic advises PhD students on competition law and economics mainly in digital and transport sectors.